-The Burren region (Fig. 1) encompasses the landscapes of the Burren, the Cliffs of Moher, and the western part of the Gort-Kinvarra lowlands.
+The Burren region in North County Clare encompasses the landscapes of the Burren, the Cliffs of Moher, and the western part of the Gort-Kinvarra lowlands (Fig. 3).
 The Burren and the Cliffs of Moher are major tourist attractions that are celebrated primarily for their spectacular scenery, but also for other aspects of their natural and cultural heritage, e.g. the internationally important seabird colonies at the Cliffs of Moher, and the diverse flora and archaeological monuments of the Burren.
-In contrast, the Gort-Kinvarra lowlands to the east comprise a relatively subdued, and less well-known landscape.
+In contrast, the Gort-Kinvarra lowlands to the east comprise a relatively subdued, and less wellknown landscape.
 Nonetheless, the geomorphology of these lowlands contrasts sharply with that of the rest of the target area.